 They're particularly useful in the prime market, where some properties aren't publicly listed at all.

-A buyers' agent will also offer on your behalf.
-This can give you an edge over other buyers as agents are experienced in negotiating and securing properties in competitive situations.
+A buyers' agent will also make your offer on your behalf.
+This can give you an edge over other buyers, as agents are experienced in negotiating and securing properties in competitive situations.

-Make sure they’re not going to benefit from any commissions or kickbacks if you buy a property they recommend – ideally, their only payments would come from you, so you know they’re acting in your best interests.
+Check whether they will benefit from a commission if you buy a property they recommend.
+Ideally, their only payments would come from you, so you know they’re acting in your best interests.

 If you’re looking to buy a new-build property, developers’ websites can be a good place to look.